daveprowse/linux-net/labs/lab-38/lab-38.md

 Let's show how to use curl to initiate that script.

-Copy the scrupt below exactly into your terminal.
+Copy the script below exactly into your terminal.
 You will need sudo permissions for your account.

 ```bash
 curl -1sLf \